MICLab-Unicamp/medseg/README.md

 We will make those available soon.

-## Requirements and running from source code
+## Environment and Libraries

 This tool was tested on Ubuntu 20.04 and Windows 10.
 The following instructions refer to quickly running the tool directly from code.

+### Miniconda

 We recommend using a Miniconda environment.
-To install Miniconda for Windows or Linux follow the instructions in: https://docs.conda.io/en/latest/miniconda.html
+To install Miniconda for Windows or Linux follow the instructions in: https://docs.conda.io/en/latest/miniconda.html.
 If you are on windows.
 All following commands should be executed in Anaconda Prompt (installed with miniconda).

+### PyTorch

 Now, install torch with CUDA GPU support following the instructions for your OS on http://www.pytorch.org/.
 You can also install without cuda support if you dont have a GPU.

+### Additional dependencies

 All additional required libraries are contained on the requirements.txt file and can be installed with pip.
 They are: